ZacharyHandel/Assembly_Mips_Simulator/README.md

 # Mips Assembly Language Simulator
 This is my assembly language mips simulator.
 It will include a registry, slots in memory, and the ability to code in assembly to manipulate the registry and the memory slots.
-This software will be within the consol and is written in C++.
+This software will be within the console and is written in C++.

 ## Desired Features
 ### Menu Screen